-Three Great Scientists On God’s Existence
+Three Great Scientists on God’s Existence

-In a previous article (1) I outlined the views on God’s existence of three giants of scientific thought: Isaac Newton, Charles Darwin, and Albert Einstein.
+In an earlier article (1) I outlined the views on God’s existence of three giants of scientific thought: Isaac Newton, Charles Darwin, and Albert Einstein.
 I propose here to continue in a similar vein by assessing the outlook on God, religious faith, and science of three contemporary scientists who have contributed fundamental insights to their disciplines, and significantly enhanced our understanding of the natural world.
 Theoretical physicist Steven Wienberg, paleontologist and evolutionary biologist Stephen Jay Gould, and primatologist and anthropologist Jane Goodall were chosen also because they instantiate – in their own original ways – three major perspectives that have been recurring throughout the history of the unending, tortuous debate between science and religion on matters of ultimate import.

 On Steven Weinberg's Atheism